 Change something or change everything?

-Think about your specific issues with the current situation.
+Think about your specific issues with the current situation and why you’re looking for alternative careers for Physiotherapists.
 The list above isn’t exhaustive but it’s a good place to start.

 Prioritise your list into your top 2-3 issues based on how strongly you feel about them.